grantcolley/dotnetwhat/README.md

 #### Lambda
 A [Lambda](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions) expression is used to create an anonymous function.
 Input parameters go to the left of the [lambda operator](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-operator) `=>` while the lambda expression or statement block goes on the right.

+An [expression lambda](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions#expression-lambdas) returns the result of the expression.
+A [statement lambda](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions#statement-lambdas) resembles an expression lambda except that its statements are enclosed in braces.

+Lambda expressions can be used in any code that requires instances of delegate types or expression trees, for example as an argument to the [Task.Run(Action)](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run?view=net-7.0#system-threading-tasks-task-run(system-action)) or when you write [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/).

 ```C#
  (input parameters) => expression / { /* statement block */ }
 ```